 When creating props for my dramatic play centers, my students make as many things as possible.
 This is great for two reasons: first, they are the ones creating, developing fine motor skills and writing!
 And let me tell you a little secret: if students are in charge of the center, they will be more invested in their play and they will take better care of the props.
 Reason two is that I don’t have to go to the store and spend a ton of money on props!

 You can’t have a pumpkin patch without pumpkins.
 We made pumpkins using paper bags.
 Just fill, tie and paint.

 Students twisted butcher paper to create the branches on our tree and vines in our pumpkin patch.
 They crumbled up paper to make the leaves on our tree.
-They cut and crumbled paper make kettle corn.
-And made paper cookies for our snack shop.
+They cut and crumbled paper to make kettle corn.
+They also made paper cookies for our snack shop.
 Making props is an authentic way to build all those little fine motor muscles and to develop scissor skills.

 How cute is this pumpkin stand?
 Students painted a few boxes yellow.
 Then glued yellow paper strips to it to create hay bales!
 The bags in the middle that are painted yellow, green, and orange are gourds (if you can’t tell).

-The corn maze!
-Students painted the corn stalks which strengthen their upper arm muscles.
+Students painted the corn stalks to create a corn maze.
+This activity strengthened their upper arm muscles.
 The yellow tape was the path students could walk on.
 It went all around the pumpkin patch!